 Where do I configure SSO for Highfive?

-In your Domain Dashboard, click on Authentication, and go through the configuration process.
+In your Admin Dashboard, click on Authentication, and go through the configuration process.

 How are people notified when SSO is enabled?

 Once your company enables SSO for your company’s Highfive account, you should let your team know that they'll be redirected to your identity provider when logging into Highfive.
 After configuration, the next time a user attempts to login to Highfive, they'll be forced to use a login flow that goes through your identity provider.

 If your company has decided to make SSO a requirement, authentication will be determined by the identity provider they’ve chosen to use.
 Your company can always add more layers of security through the identity provider.